 Students will prepare a dissertation proposal according to their major advisor's instructions, often following either NIH or NSF guidelines.
 This proposal must be distributed to the student's preliminary meeting committee two weeks (10 working days) before the meeting.

-Students should prepare 15-20 minute overview (around 15 slides) of the proposed thesis research, including questions and hypotheses, methods and experimental design, preliminary data, and broader context / significance of the project.
-Students should expect to be interrupted with questions during their presentation, so the actual duration of the presentation may be substantially longer than 20 minutes.
+Students should prepare a brief overview (around 15 slides) of the proposed thesis research, including questions and hypotheses, methods and experimental design, preliminary data, and broader context / significance of the project.
+Students should expect to be interrupted with questions during their presentation, so the actual duration of the presentation may be substantially longer.